 Bond issues and bondholders

-Italgas made its debut on the bond market in 2017 and, since then, bonds worth a total of 4.5 billion euros have been issued to European investors.
+Italgas made its debut on the bond market in 2017 and, since then, bonds worth a total of 5.5 billion euros have been issued to European investors, of which there are currently outstanding securities for a nominal value of 4,6 billion euros.

 Summary of bond issues